LogtalkDotOrg/logtalk3/manuals/_sources/refman/methods/expand_goal_2.rst.txt

 ``goal_expansion/2`` predicate is not within scope, the two arguments are unified.

-Automatic goal expansion is only performed at compile time (to expand the body of clauses and meta-directives read from a source file) when using :term:`hook objects <hook object>`.
+Automatic goal expansion is only performed at compile-time (to expand the body of clauses and meta-directives read from a source file) when using :term:`hook objects <hook object>`.
 This predicate can be used by the user to manually perform goal expansion at runtime (for